Rameshmamuduru/Software_Testing/03_Agile_Testing_Process.md

 | **Testing**         | Testers test the features continuously            |
 | **Sprint Review**   | Team demonstrates completed work                  |
 | **Retrospective**   | Team discusses what went well and what to improve |

+## Scrum:

+it was a framework, which will be used to build a software product by following the agile principles.

+**Scrum** includes group of peoples called as Scrum Team

+- Product Owners
+- scrum master
+- Dev Team
+- QA Team

+**Product Owners**:
+- Define the features of the software.
+- prioritize the features according to market value
+- adjust the features and priorities for every iteration, as needed
+- accept or reject the work result.

+**Scrum Master**
+- The main role facilitating and diving the agile process.

+**Developers and QA**:
+- Develop and Test of the software